 - Donate: Donation in any amount is encouraged.

-Engaged Member: Sign up as a member below, AND do all of the following:
+- Engaged Member: Sign up as a member by emailing Shodo, AND do all of the following:

 - Learn: Participate in MWA retreats, classes, website discussions, etc, and/or inner spiritual practice at least three hours a month or one weekend a year.